Franz Kafka: Critical interpretations

 The British-American poet W. H. Auden called Kafka "the Dante of the twentieth century"; the novelist Vladimir Nabokov placed him among the greatest writers of the 20th century.
 Gabriel García Márquez noted the reading of Kafka's The Metamorphosis showed him "that it was possible to write in a different way".
 A prominent theme of Kafka's work, first established in the short story "The Judgment", is father–son conflict: the guilt induced in the son is resolved through suffering and atonement.
 Other prominent themes and archetypes include alienation, physical and psychological brutality, characters on a terrifying quest, and mystical transformation.

-Kafka's style has been compared to that of Kleist as early as 1916, in a review of "Die Verwandlung" and "Der Heizer" by Oscar Walzel in Berliner Beiträge.
-The nature of Kafka's prose allows for varied interpretations and critics have placed his writing into a variety of literary schools.
+Kafka's style had been compared to Kleist's as early as 1916, in a review of "Die Verwandlung" and "Der Heizer" by Oscar Walzel in Berliner Beiträge.
+Kafka's prose allows for varied interpretations, and critics have placed it into a variety of literary schools.
 Marxists, for example, have sharply disagreed over how to interpret Kafka's works.
-Some accused him of distorting reality whereas others claimed he was critiquing capitalism.
 The hopelessness and absurdity common to his works are seen as emblematic of existentialism.
 Some of Kafka's books are influenced by the expressionist movement, though the majority of his literary output was associated with the experimental modernist genre.
 Kafka also touches on the theme of human conflict with bureaucracy.
 William Burrows claims that such work is centred on the concepts of struggle, pain, solitude, and the need for relationships.
-Others, such as Thomas Mann, see Kafka's work as allegorical: a quest, metaphysical in nature, for God.
+Others, such as Thomas Mann, see Kafka's work as a quest for God.